Curriculum Overview – Year 7

 The topics covered in Year 8 will cover both human and physical topics to give students a good understanding of the world they live in and cover content preparing them for GCSE, should they opt into Geography.

 To start the year, Year 8 students will look at hazards, specifically focusing on tectonic hazards such as volcanoes; they will then move on to weather and climate looking at different aspect of our weather and global climates and complete this section of the course by looking at the impacts of climate change and the future.
-Term 3 will see students looking at coast and rivers, fcusing on the process that shapes the land and how humans impact these environments before moving onto the topic of energy looking at where our energy comes from and how future energy needs could be met.
-For the final term we look at settlements, focusing on population change and migration globally, then finish the year by looking at global issues to they have a good understanding of their place in the world and what the is going on globally that could impact on future generations.
+Term 3 will see students looking at population, focusing on population change and migration globally, and the impacts of population growth around the world.
+Term 4 students will look at Oceans as a topic, focusing on the importance of our world’s oceans and then looking at the environmental damage we are creating in our oceans.
+For the final term we will look at Japan and Russia to give students an understanding of different countries, and the global impact they have.

 In Year 9 students have chosen to study Geography and should have a good foundation to build on over the GCSE course from having worked through the Year 7 and 8 topics.